edkolev/evil-goggles/README.md

 - [Aug 02, 2017] Add experimental support for undo/redo (no longer experimental since Sep 16, 2017)
 - [Sep 13, 2017] Emacs 24 support
 - [Sep 16, 2017] Support for undo/redo is no longer experimental
-- [Sep 17, 2017] Add experimental support for pulsing hints
+- [Sep 17, 2017] Add experimental support for pulsing hints (no longer experimental since Dec 02, 2017)
 - [Nov 03, 2017] Add options `evil-goggles-async-duration` and `evil-goggles-blocking-duration`
+- [Dec 02, 2017] Pulsing hints is no longer experimental